tapkey/tapkey-addons-logexport/README.md

 ## Requirements

-You need a Tapkey API client (Authorization Code Flow).
+You need a Tapkey Management API client (Authorization Code Flow) with the following permissions:

+- Core Entities: `ReadOnly`
+- Logs: `ReadOnly`
+- Owners: `ReadOnly`

 The following environment variables are required: